 The simple or "uncomplicated" hygroma is not painful and is mostly of cosmetic concern.
 Changing the dog’s bedding generally solves the problem though sometimes special pads or bandages for the elbows must be constructed or purchased.
 If the dog begins to lie on softer more pliant materials, the hygroma is likely to simply resolve over 2-3 weeks as the inflammatory tissue is able to scar down.
 It is best not to tap off the fluid as any time the hygroma is pierced, infection can be introduced, potentially creating a “complicated” hygroma.
 Surgery on a hygroma should be avoided if possible for reasons described later on.

 Treatment for uncomplicated hygroma is basically changing the bedding or surface upon which the dog lies.

 The Complicated Hygroma

 If the hygroma becomes infected, it will be come tender and surgical drainage becomes necessary.
-If the surface of the hygroma is not ulcerated, it can be drained and flushed and rubber drains inserted to allow for further drainage into bandages.
+If the surface of the hygroma is not ulcerated, it can be drained and flushed.
+Rubber drains can be inserted into the hygroma to allow for further drainage into bandages.
 The bandages should be changed daily but resolution of the hygroma should occur after a couple of weeks.
 If only drains are needed and no trimming is needed, the natural callus on the elbow will be preserved for protection of the area; any surgery that disrupts the natural callus is asking for trouble.

 Treatment for the infected but not ulcerated hygroma is surgical drain placement